Carnival Cruises hit with a costly ransomware attack

 Rise of ransomware-as-a-service

-"A recent report revealed that 82% of security operations centers are confident in their ability to detect cyberthreats, but with 40% also reporting staff shortages and only 22% of frontline workers tracking dwell time, it's no surprise attacks like this keep happening," Cassidy said.

-"Compounding this issue, the sophistication of criminals and easy access to ransomware-as-a-service are rising, so we can expect to see this increase in ransomware attacks continue throughout 2020.
-In fact, some experts predict that by the end of 2021, ransomware will hit a business every 11 seconds."

-Terence Jackson echoed Cassidy's urgent concern about the prominence of ransomware-as-a-service.
-As chief information security officer at Thycotic, Jackson said he has seen ransomware evolve over the years from something that required a fair amount of coding skill to a more simplified as-a-service offering.
+Terence Jackson, chief information security officer at Thycotic, told TechRepublic he has seen ransomware evolve over the years from something that required a fair amount of coding skill to a more simplified as-a-service offering.

 Jackson noted that exploit kits can be bought online just like other commercial off-the-shelf software, leading to a rise in the number of attacks.